Xdemon202/rebrain-devops-task1/README.md

-* This repo contain default config nginx
+* this repo for default config nginx